MrHakimov/web-course/README.md

 8. [Laboratory work #8](/LabWork8)

-9. The main idea of this lab was to get basics of Vue.js Framework.
-We had static data and our task was just to show this data correctly at front-end using Vue.js.
+9. The main idea of this lab was to get basics of `Vue.js Framework`.
+We had static data and our task was just to show this data correctly at front-end using `Vue.js`.
 Link: [Laboratory work #9](/LabWork9)

-10. At the last lab we developed an application with back-end at Spring Framework (Spring Boot Application) and front-end at Vue.js Framework.
+10. At the last lab we developed an application with back-end at `Spring Framework (Spring Boot Application)` and front-end at `Vue.js Framework`.
 Link: [Laboratory work #10](/LabWork10)